 In the early years of the partnership, Kocsis introduced two main improvements to the refurbishment process.
 First, Kocsis informed The Company about a bearing reclaim process offered by a Kocsis partner, Caster Maintenance Company.
 This led to cost reductions for The Company since fewer new bearings were necessary during each segment build.
 Second, Kocsis developed upgraded overlay chemistries which improved the longevity of the caster rolls.

 As the partnership became stronger, Kocsis began assembling The Company’s rolls and providing inventory management services.
-Turnkey assembly and disassembly allowed for thorough inspection of the rolls and their associated components.
+Turnkey assembly and disassembly allowed for a thorough inspection of the rolls and their associated components.
 Kocsis used these inspection findings to define areas of improvement by analyzing wear and potential failure points.
 Additionally, the inventory management program deferred costs for the customer until they used the product.
 Kocsis still provides these value-added services for The Company to this day.

 Over the years, The Company and Kocsis have worked closely to make incremental process improvements while monitoring the performance of the continuous caster.
-Currently, this continuous caster has produced a record breaking 1.8 million tons of product between equipment changes.
+Currently, this continuous caster has produced a record-breaking 1.8 million tons of product between equipment changes.
 At the end of November, Kocsis expects this caster to break the current record again by reaching the 2-million-ton milestone.

 Additionally, Kocsis’ refurbished rolls have led to fewer segment changes.
 From 2007 to 2009, The Company averaged approximately 55 annual segment changes.
 Currently, The Company averages about 20 segment changes per year.

 Together, these benefits have increased The Company’s capacity for steel making, reduced their maintenance times, and decreased the amount of caster rolls being repaired each year.
-Overall, The Company’s roll performance demonstrates the reliability, proven processes, quality overlays, and attention to detail that has allowed Kocsis to become a market lead in the steel services industry.
+Overall, The Company’s roll performance demonstrates the reliability, proven processes, quality overlays, and attention to detail that has allowed Kocsis to become a market leader in the steel services industry.